 Contact: fmarzano2003@yahoo.com

-Originally from Chicago, IL, Frank began playing guitar and writing songs in high school.
-During the 1980's, Frank co-founded the band Childhood's End, which gigged regularly throughout the Chicago area until breaking up in 1991.
+Originally from Chicago, Frank Marzano co-founded the band Childhood’s End, which gigged regularly throughout the Chicago area before disbanding in 1991.